aexoden/rosa/README.md

 This line provides the route version.
 This should be `VERSION` followed by an integer, ideally incremented after every change.

+##### DATA

+This line determines which data set to use.
+The default and standard is `ff2us`, which describes the maps and encounters of Final Fantasy II (USA).
+Custom data sets can be created by creating the appropriate files in the data directories.

 #### Standard Types